-What are the best glaciers to hike on in Iceland
+What are the best glaciers to hike on in Iceland?

-Sólheimajökull glacier | The glacier is sandwiched between the Katla and Eyjafjallajökull volcanoes, two of Icelands most active volcanoes.
-Sólheimajökull glacier is one of the outlet glacier that flow down from Mýrdalsjökull glacier ice cap and is easy accessible and located close to the town of Vík on the south coast.
+1. Sólheimajökull glacier | This glacier is sandwiched between the Katla and Eyjafjallajökull volcanoes, two of Iceland’s most active volcanoes.
+Sólheimajökull glacier is one of the outlet glacier that flow down from Mýrdalsjökull glacier ice cap and is easily accessible.
+It is ideally located close to the town of Vík on the south coast.
 We explore this glacier upon request on a private tour.

-Falljökull glacier | Located within the UNESCO World Heritage Site of Vatnajökull National Park, Falljökull literally translates to ‘The Falling Glacier’.
-We explore the glaciers unique glacier features and textures, walk along the bottom of crevasses and hike all the way up to the spectacular ice fall.
+2. Falljökull glacier | Located within the UNESCO World Heritage Site of Vatnajökull National Park, Falljökull literally translates to ‘The Falling Glacier’.
+We explore this glaciers unique glacier features and textures, walk along the bottom of crevasses, and hike all the way up to the spectacular ice fall.
 This glacier is one of our favourite glaciers.
 We take on the challenge of this glacier on our 2 Day Jökulsárlón Glacier Lagoon Tour.

 How long are the glacier hikes?